nboldhq/docs/src/collaboration-templates/full-fidelity-planner-clonning.md

 ---
 # **Full fidelity Planner cloning in Microsoft Teams**

-How to clone Planner plans as part of Microsoft Teams templates
+How to clone Planner plans as part of Collaboration templates

 After tremendous efforts, we reached a new milestone in our provisioning engine.
-Now you can clone your 📅 Microsoft Planner plans across Microsoft Teams templates, with **full parity** between the original one and the cloned plan!
+Now you can clone your 📅 Planner plans across Collaboration templates, with **full parity** between the original one and the cloned plan!

 [![](https://downloads.intercomcdn.com/i/o/169384908/3958f1b1a4e2c2c4ad4fc51e/image.png =1607x1074)](https://downloads.intercomcdn.com/i/o/169384908/3958f1b1a4e2c2c4ad4fc51e/image.png)